hardliner66/timetracking/README.md

     path        show path to data file
     show        show work time for given timespan start       start time tracking
-    status      show info from the latest entry stop        stop time tracking
+    status      show info from the latest entry.
+Returns the exit code 0, if the time tracking is currently active and -1 if not
+    stop        stop time tracking
 ```